bruceravel/synchrotron_pop_up_book/script.md

 amounts of different elements can be measured.
-By moving the sample back and forth in the beam, the distribution of elements can be compared to a photograph taken by the **optical camera (4)** which also points at the sample..
+By moving the sample back and forth in the beam, the distribution of elements can be compared to a photograph taken by the **optical camera (4)** which also points at the sample.

 Imaging beamlines at NSLS-II include (BL HXN), (BL SRX), (BL XFM), (BL TES), and (BL FXI).